Grammar Supplement

 The First Whole Book of Diagrams

 The Complete Book of Diagrams is the public school version of the original diagramming book.
-It does not contain references to God.
-That version is available from the Riggs Institute.
+It does not contain references to God, and is available from the Riggs Institute.

 The World of Language Series